-From Palmyra to the old city of Jerusalem, an Australian insurance company launches this campaign for the defense of these monuments (view in the Index).
+From Palmyra to the ancient city of Jerusalem, an Australian insurance company launches this campaign to defend these monuments (see the Index).

-It had to be an Australian insurance company, Budget Direct, the one that teams up with the industrial engineer Erdem Batirbek and the architects Jelena popovic Y Keremcan Kirilmaz to reconstruct in the most reliable way possible (virtually it goes without saying, of course) up to six historical monuments declared a World Heritage Site by UNESCO ... but which are in ruins.
+It has had to be an Australian insurance company, Budget Direct , which joins forces with the industrial engineer Erdem Batirbek and the architects Jelena Popovic and Keremcan Kirilmaz to rebuild in the most reliable way possible (virtually it goes without saying, of course) up to six historical monuments declared a World Heritage Site by Unesco... but they are in ruins.

-Considered by the international organization as “endangered” spaces, the company has decided to resurrect transcendental works of human edification in all its splendor.
-There is the example of the fortified city of Hatra, in present day Iraq, the amphitheater of Leptis Magna, a Carthaginian (and later Roman) city in Mediterranean Libya or the ancient city of Jerusalem, with its huge walls 12 meters high and 2.5 wide that covered just over 4 kilometers.
+Considered by the international organization as "endangered" spaces, the company has decided to revive in all its splendor transcendental works of human construction.
+There is the example of the fortified city of Hatra , in present-day Iraq, the amphitheater of Leptis Magna , a Carthaginian (and later Roman) city in Mediterranean Libya, or the ancient city of Jerusalem , with its enormous 12-meter-high walls. and 2.5 wide that covered just over 4 kilometers.

-Thanks to gifs that explain the process step by step, from the company they accompany with a small explanatory text the reason for choosing these places: Bel's tempo in Palmyra, in the center of present-day Syria, being a place that combined Greco-Roman techniques with Persian influences; lthe fortifications of Portobelo and San Lorenzo, in the province of Colón, in Panama, for being a crucial enclave for the Spanish crown in the Caribbean and that mixed a medieval air with neoclassical designs; and finally, Nan madol, a spectacular maze of small artificial islands with channels linked by rocks and coral in Micronesia.
+Thanks to gifs that explain the process step by step, from the company they accompany with a small explanatory text the reason for the choice of these places: the temple of Bel, in Palmyra , in the center of present-day Syria, as it is a place that combined Greco-Roman techniques with Persian influences; he fortifications of Portobelo and San Lorenzo , in the province of Colón, in Panama, for being a crucial enclave for the Spanish crown in the Caribbean and which mixed a medieval air with neoclassical designs; and lastly, Nan Madol , a spectacular maze of small man-made islands with channels linked by rocks and coral in Micronesia.